 Pink salmon has a milder taste than red salmon and is usually sold boneless and skinless.
 Red salmon is from a different species of salmon and has more fat, calories and therefore a richer flavor.

 It is also frequently sold with skin and bones, which makes it less convenient and is why I don’t usually use it.
 But either pink or red salmon will work fine in this recipe.
+Wild salmon is more nutritious, so buy it if you can.

 How to Make Salmon Chowder